noahramey/vinyl_stream/README.md

 # Vinyl Stream (Selling Everything Music)

+Started yesterday.
+I ran into quite a speedbump on my Spotify project.
+I found that I am unable to query the Spotify library based on a track's audio features (danceability, acousticness, etc.), and that defeats the purpose of recommendations.
+So I decided to pivot entirely.
 This project is a web application built using the React framework with a Rails backend.
-It could be used to buy and sell various music paraphernalia.
+It could be used to buy and sell various music paraphernalia, such as albums, posters, vinyls, and more.
+I aim to have user authentication, ajax calls through react, and basic CRUD for my models done by the end of this weekend.
+(9/23 - 9/25)

 ### User Stories